harness/developer-hub/docs/open-source/installation/settings.md

 ## GITNESS_URL_CONTAINER

-Optional endpoint used by pipeline step containers to communicate with Gitness, such as cloning repositories.
+Optional endpoint used by pipeline step containers to communicate with Harness Open Source, such as cloning repositories.

 This variable is usually set along with [GITNESS_CI_CONTAINER_NETWORKS](#gitness_ci_container_networks).